Hilderbrand Pelzer III

 The Principal who lifted up one of the largest jail systems through education.

-Pelzer is a native of Philadelphia, where he was raised with strong character values and a desire to excel.
+Pelzer is a native of Philadelphia, where he was raised with strong values and a desire to excel.
 He obtained a bachelor’s degree in physical education from Hampton University and a master’s degree in educational administration from Cheyney University.
-Later in his career, he received his superintendent’s letter of eligibility from Saint Joseph’s University and completed the Leadership for Large-Scale Improvement training program at the Harvard Graduate School of Education’s Harvard Institute for School Leadership.
+Later in his career, he received his superintendent’s letter of eligibility from Saint Joseph’s University and completed the Leadership for Large-Scale Improvement training program at the Harvard Graduate School of Education’s Institute for School Leadership.

-Throughout his career, Pelzer has been driven by a vision of improving students’ lives through quality education and meaningful mentorship.
-His passionate approach to being a change agent has earned him the respect and admiration of students and peers alike.
-Pelzer has achieved something that few educators have accomplished: he has led five different urban schools and served as an assistant regional superintendent.
-He has also participated in three major reform efforts to turn schools around and has delivered curricula to students outside traditional academic settings.
-Pelzer has directed educational programs in correctional facilities and has designed two high school models for expelled students.
-Among his accomplishments is the creation of a successful school model for serious high-risk youth offenders in Philadelphia’s prison system.
-His leadership has challenged long-held false assumptions about access to quality education for juveniles in adult correctional settings.
-He has also designed an evidence-based model focusing on system-level solutions to legal, logistical, and educational challenges in correctional settings, clearly demonstrating his ability to strategize, focus on students, and collaborate in large, complex public-sector organizations.
-Based on his well-established track record of expanding opportunities for students in highly challenging situations—particularly incarcerated youth, young people who have dropped out of school, struggling readers, and expelled students—he is actively sought out to speak, inspire, and motivate educational and juvenile justice professionals and community leaders.
+Throughout his career, Pelzer has been driven to improve students’ lives through quality education and meaningful mentorship.
+His passionate approach to being a change agent has earned him the respect and admiration from students and peers alike.
+Pelzer has served as principal of five different schools—a feat achieved by few educators.
+He has also participated in three major school-reform efforts and has delivered curricula to students outside traditional academic settings.
+He has directed educational programs in correctional facilities and has designed two high school models for expelled students.
+Among his accomplishments is the creation of a school model for serious high-risk youth offenders in Philadelphia’s correctional facilities.
+His work challenges long-held false assumptions about access to quality education for juveniles in adult correctional settings.
+He has also designed systems-level solutions to legal, logistical, and educational challenges in an adult correctional setting, demonstrating his ability to collaborate with a large, complex public-sector organization.
+His encounters with incarcerated youth are poignant and powerful, each narrative a testament to the resilience of the human spirit and the boundless capacity for growth, even in the most adverse circumstances.
+Pelzer's unwavering advocacy for leadership, literacy, equity, opportunity, and juvenile justice reverberates far beyond the prison walls, inspiring all who encounter his story.

 Interviews